 Unable to stop the reinfection, the military executes Code Red and decides to kill everyone, whether or not they have been infected.

 Juan Carlos Fresnadillo directs with style, insisting on the constant use of unsteady camera work and of as little lighting as possible.
-That provokes a sense of disorientation that often makes it hard to distinguish between who – or what – is attacking whom as the viewer is pulled into a reality of nonstop mayhem.
+That provokes a sense of disorientation that often makes it hard to distinguish who – or what – is attacking whom, as the viewer is pulled into the nonstop mayhem.

 Its amount of splattered blood notwithstanding, 28 Weeks Later offers some disturbing social commentary.
-Images of American armed forces choosing to shoot an entire populace so as to eradicate a deadly virus is a clear parallel to the ongoing war in Iraq.
+Images of American armed forces choosing to shoot an entire populace so as to eradicate a deadly virus is a clear analogy to the ongoing war in Iraq.

 Admittedly, the screenplay by Fresnadillo, Jesús Olmo, Enrique López Lavigne, and Rowan Joffe occasionally lapses into absurdity, while several acts of heroism feel phony.
 That said, the filmmakers perfectly succeed in plunging their audience into their world of chaos.

 Some zombie flicks engage viewers through a combination of satire, dark humor, and gore, a formula that – if well executed – can work just fine.
 28 Weeks Later aims a little higher.

-28 Weeks Later (2007).
-Director: Juan Carlos Fresnadillo.
 Screenplay: Juan Carlos Fresnadillo, Jesús Olmo, Enrique López Lavigne, and Rowan Joffe.
-Cast:Jeremy Renner, Rose Byrne, Catherine McCormack, Robert Carlyle, Imogen Poots, Idris Elba, Mackintosh Muggleton.